Buying & what you need to know

 Please call 320-266-4776 for any additional information on the topics below!!!
 I am happy to help– Patrick

 • In Newer neighborhoods.

 • Generally have smaller lots and immature trees

 • May have more maintenance depending on how the home has been kept up over the years.

-Honesty, Integrity, Honesty- Remember your hiring them for their expertise and should want them to tell you what they think.
+Honesty, Integrity, Resourcefulness- Remember you’re hiring them for their expertise and should want them to tell you what they think.

 Accessibility- Can you reach them when you need them?